jradcliffe5/DARA/Workshops/EVN_continuum/part2/part2_script_cal.md

 You can change the display interactively, load the dirty beam etc.

-* The script also reports the image rms, peak and S/N. I got a peak brightness of 1.292 Jy, rms 0.040 Jy, S/N 32.
+* The script also reports the image rms, peak and S/N. I got a peak brightness of 1.292 Jy/bm, rms 0.040 Jy/bm, S/N 32.
 You may get different numbers depending on how you set the mask and how many iterations you did, but they should be similar.

 ![](files/CASA_1848+283_J1849+3024_4.png "phs_cal_pre-clean")
 ![](files/CASA_1848+283_J1849+3024_3.png "phs_cal_clean")